stratoit/internship_2018/README.md

 * Use the arrow keys to gather data on the track carefully and obtain appropriately sized train and test sets.
 * Use the codes in the **DATA_MANIPULATION** folder to process and resize the data.
 If required, you can also augment it.
 * Select the appropriate Network from the **NEURAL_NETS** folder and run it for a few epochs at first with the given hyper parameters.
+* Check the results on a validation dataset using the convnet_reader.py file in the **OTHERS** folder.
 * Tune the net accordingly! **THIS IS THE MOST DIFFICULT PART.
 RELY ON INTUITION, BLOGS, VISUALISATION FOR HELP**
 * Gather the saved model files and load them up with the *SMART_CAR.py* file in the **OTHERS** folder and test your car out on track.
 * You can always save the predicted images and check what went wrong.